On $(t,r)$ broadcast domination of certain grid graphs: Introduction

 We also consider the $(t,r)$ broadcast domination number of $3$-dimensional grid graphs of size $m \times n \times k$, whose vertices are subsets of $\mathbb Z^3$ with edges joining vertices that are distance $1$ apart.

-\begin{restatable}[]{thm}{upperbound} Let $G_{m,n,k}$ be a 3D grid graph, and let $B$ be the number of $(t,r)$ starting blocks required to construct a 3D grid graph that completely covers $G_{m,n,k}$.
-Since each starting block is efficiently dominated by $2$ towers, then $\gamma_{t,r} (G_{m,n,k}) \leq 2 \cdot B$. \end{restatable}
+\begin{restatable}[]{thm}{upperbound} Let $G_{m,n,k}$ be a 3D grid graph, and let $B$ be the number of $(t,r)$ starting blocks required to construct a 3D grid graph that completely covers $G_{m,n,k}$, so that every edge and vertex in $G_{m,n,k}$ belongs to at least one $(t,r)$ starting block.
+Since each starting block is efficiently $(t,r)$ dominated by $2$ towers, then $\gamma_{t,r} (G_{m,n,k}) \leq 2 \cdot B$. \end{restatable}

 Finally, we consider the slant grid graph with $m$ rows and $n$ columns, denoted $S_{m,n}$, and the king's grid graph with $m$ rows and $n$ columns, denoted $K_{m,n}$.
-We establish an explicit formula for the domination number of $K_{m,n}$ when $t > r$ and $m \leq 2(t-r) + 1$.
+We provide an explicit formula for the $(t,r)$ broadcast domination number of $S_{2,n}$ when $t > r$.